On the Kirchhoff equation with prescribed mass and general nonlinearities: Abstract

-satisfying the normalization constraint $ \displaystyle\int_{\R^N}u^2=c, $ which appears in free vibrations of elastic strings.
+satisfying the normalization constraint $ \displaystyle\int_{\mathbb{R}^N}u^2=c, $ which appears in free vibrations of elastic strings.
 The parameters $a,b>0$ are prescribed as well as the mass $c>0$.
-We can handle the nonlinearities $g(s)$ in a unified way, which are either mass subcritical, mass critical or mass supercritical.
-Due to the presence of the non-local term $b\int_{\R^N}|\nabla u|^2dx \Delta u$, such problems lack the mountain pass geometry in the higher dimension case $N\geq 5$.
-It becomes much tough to adopt the known approaches in dealing with semi-linear elliptic problems to investigate Kirchhoff problems in the entire space when $N\geq 5$.
-Our result seems the first attempt in this aspect.
+Due to the presence of the non-local term $b\int_{\mathbb{R}^N}|\nabla u|^2dx \Delta u$, such problems lack the mountain pass geometry in the higher dimension case $N\geq 5$.
+Our result seems to be the first attempt in this aspect.
+0.1in { \it Dedicated to Prof. Vicen\c{t}iu D. R\u{a}dulescu on the occasion of his 65th birthday.} 0.1in

 \s{Introduction} {1.\arabic{equation}}

 In the present paper, we are concerned about the following normalization problem: to find one couple $(\lambda, u)\in \R\times H^1(\R^N)$ solving \beq\lab{1.1} -\left(a+b\int_{\R^N}|\nabla u|^2dx\right)\Delta u+\lambda u=g(u)~\hbox{in}~\R^N,\;N\geq 1 \eeq with \beq\lab{eq:20210816-constraint} \int_{\R^N}|u|^2 dx=c, \eeq where $a,b,c>0$ are prescribed.